MasoniteFramework/masonite/readme.md

 * * * *
 </p>

-NOTE: If you do not have the craft command, you can run `pip install masonite-cli` which will install `craft` and `craft-vendor` command line tools.
+NOTE: If you do not have the craft command, you can run `pip install masonite-cli` which will install `craft` command line tool.

 <p align="center">
 * * * *